A couple months ago I experienced a motherhood moment I'm sure

 scoop or two of chocolate ice cream, catch up on a TV show that my

-husband wouldn't watch, attempt workout, or make a valiant effort
+husband wouldn't watch, attempt a workout, or make a valiant effort

 I feel unbalanced in adjusting to this new world of constant play.
 The